Terms of trade

 8.4 We may voluntarily recall any Goods that we supply to you, if we reasonably believe in our absolute discretion that:

-8.5 The Supplier shall meet all costs associated with the recall, including the cost of destruction (if applicable) and replacement of the Goods recalled, transportation costs, remediation costs and all costs incurred in connection with any claims made by third parties in respect of the recalled goods.
+8.5 The Supplier shall meet all costs associated with the recall, including the cost of destruction (if applicable) and replacement of the Goods recalled, transportation costs, and remediation costs.

 9. Our Liability Limited